For Those Who Can't Keep Reading - Solving "Want to Read but Can't"

 4. Keep a Reading Log

 Record the title, date, and a brief impression of each book you read.
 A notebook or a reading management app both work.
-As records accumulate, the sense of accomplishment from "I've read this much" fuels motivation to continue.
+As records accumulate, the sense of accomplishment from "I have read this much" fuels motivation to continue.
 Looking back at past records also clarifies your reading preferences, making it easier to choose your next book.

 5. Join a Reading Community